syedumerahmedcode/color-flipper/README.md

 The project consists of two pages **index.html** and **hex.html** with their corresponding javascript files, namely _app.js_ and _hex.js_.

 The application is coded in Visual Studio Code and deployed using Live server extension.
-This project is the first project in a series of basic javascript project created for better understanding of the technology and how things work.
+This project is the first one in a series of basic javascript project created for better understanding of the technology and how things work.
 The inspiration for this project is coming from this [Udemy](https://www.udemy.com/course/javascript-tutorial-for-beginners-w/) course.

 ## Out Of Scope